 This is a module under the Jean Monnet Chair "EU Digital Market La (E-DSM)".

 The Chair is financed by the European Union.

-The course is taught in 30 hours of lectures, seminars, reading groups, and/or students' activities.
+The course is taught in 30 hours of lectures, seminars, group readings and student presentations.
 There will be 10 sessions of 3 hours each.